9 of the world's best private ski resorts

 Members are then deeded a site on which to build a cabin, although they may prefer to stay in the six-bedroom lodge or one of four club cabins.

-The ski area encompasses 1,000 acres along the club's two-and-a-half miles of the Cimmaron Ridge, with access to another 950 acres of public land.
+The ski area encompasses 1,000 acres along the club's two-and-a-half miles of the Cimarron Ridge, with access to another 950 acres of public land.
 The 60 runs will be reached by snowcat, with six distinct areas offering a variety of terrain from leisurely groomed runs to glades, chutes and bowls.

 Each member is guaranteed 115 days of cat-skiing a year on an area the club claims is bigger than Aspen Mountain.
 And with a limit in the current accommodation of just 36 guests, that's a lot of skiable acreage per person.

-Getting there: The Cimarron Club is 45 minutes by car or 10 minutes by helicopter from Montrose airport, which offers private jet services and seasonal non-stop flights from a range of national hubs.
+Getting there: Cimarron Club is 45 minutes by car or 10 minutes by helicopter from Montrose airport, which offers private jet services and seasonal non-stop flights from a range of national hubs.

 Eagle Point, Utah, USA